 - Are others involved in day-to-day decision making?

 Develop an advertising strategy, including public relation events, to target your market.
 Consider social media, flyers, and newspaper adverts to promote your business.

 Detail the operational costs and estimate a timeframe for turning a profit.
 Most importantly, be realistic.

 If you need help with a bakery business plan outline, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.